 - Besides selling the upside of change

-- And, our biggest emphasis should be on highlighting the downside of sticking with the status quo
+- And, our biggest emphasis should be on highlighting the downside of sticking with the status quo.

 AMPLIFYING THE “COST OF INACTION”

 To put this in business terms, sales execs need to convince buyers that sticking with the status quo comes with a cost; the cost of inaction.
 If that cost of not changing is bigger than making a change, buyers would probably give other solutions a lot more consideration.
-You can achieve that through drawing their attention to negative consequences of the costs, risks, missed opportunities, and consequences of their current situation that they may not yet be aware of or have so far failed to give the proper attention to.
+You can achieve that by drawing their attention to the negative consequences of the costs, risks, missed opportunities, and consequences of their current situation that they may not yet be aware of or have so far failed to give the proper attention to.

 For this, you need to have good knowledge of the buyer’s situation.
-A Sales Enablement tool helps you to know more about their situation so you are well prepared.
+A Sales Enablement tool helps you to know more about their situation, so you are well prepared.
 Show you have the business acumen to understand their vision and strategy of what they are trying to achieve.
 But it is not about you, it is about the Buyer and their situation; Lead with insights about the way they have set things up with existing suppliers.
 Is that situation ideal to achieve what they are trying to achieve?
 Or, do the capabilities (or non-capabilities) of chosen suppliers restrict them in implementing their strategy?
 Now you are changing the buyer’s status quo perspective.

 Your insights are reducing the buyer’s status quo baseline to a level where they start to rethink if their current supplier is indeed the right choice going forward.

 That is the moment where you use your skills to demonstrate that the buyer is not talking to a company that offers the same products, services, and solutions as their current supplier, although they initially thought so.
 According to a McKinsey analysis, buyers’ interest in talking to sales reps goes up the moment different specifications or completely new products or services are on the table.
 You need to make that gap of the reduced status quo baseline and as big as possible.